x-JOC/laravel-one-time-passwords/docs/basic-usage/configuring-notifications.md

 }
 ```

-To complete the route, don't for get to add the `routeNotificationForVonage` to your `User` model (as explained in the Laravel docs).
+To complete the SMS routing, don't for get to add the `routeNotificationForVonage` to your `User` model (as explained in the Laravel docs).

 ```php
 namespace App\Models;